-Despite the relatively low fuel usage rate during idling (0.6 gallons per hour for trucks, and 0.4 gallons per hour for cars), calculations showed that this would result in a reduction of 3.8 million gallons of fuel during the 40-year analysis period.
+Despite the relatively low fuel usage rate during idling (0.6 gallons per hour for trucks, and 0.4 gallons per hour for cars), calculations showed that this would result in a reduction of 3.7 million gallons of fuel during the 40-year analysis period.
 The project would result in some additional fuel savings from reduced VMT, due to fewer drivers using the bypass.
-This savings, however, is balanced out by the increase in fuel usage due to the induced travel.
-All three of these factors are accounted for in the BCA calculations (see detailed information on the project website).
+Over time, however, this VMT savings is balanced out by the increase in fuel usage due to the induced travel expected to result from the project.
+All of these factors are accounted for in the BCA fuel savings calculations (see detailed information on the project website).

-The value of overall net fuel savings, using per-gallon diesel and gasoline cost projections from the Energy Information Administration, has a present value of \$7.8 million using a three percent discount rate, and \$3.8 million using a seven percent discount rate.
+The value of overall net fuel savings, using per-gallon diesel and gasoline cost projections from the U.S. Energy Information Administration, has a present value of \$4.7 million using a seven percent discount rate, and \$9.6 million using a three percent discount rate.